cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   reverseEscrow = channelEscrowAddresses[receivedPacket.destChannelId]

-  // the token on our chain is the token in the sentPacket for token in sentPacket.tokens {
+  // the token on our chain is the token in the sentPacket for token in sentPacket.payload.appData.tokens {
     // we are checking if the tokens that were sent out by our chain in the
     // sentPacket were source tokens with respect to the original receivedPacket.
     // If the tokens in sentPacket were prefixed by our channel end's port and channel
     // identifiers, then it was a minted voucher and we need to burn it.
     // Otherwise, it was an original token from our chain and we must give the tokens
     // back to the escrow account.
-    if !isTracePrefixed(receivedPacket.destinationPort, receivedPacket.desinationChannel, token) {
+    if !isTracePrefixed(receivedPacket.payload.destinationPort, receivedPacket.desinationChannelId, token) {
       // receive sent tokens from the received escrow account to the forwarding account
       // so we must send the tokens back from the forwarding account to the received escrow account bank.TransferCoins(forwardingAddress, reverseEscrow, token.denom, token.amount)